durrantlab/pcaviz/README.md

                 // The number of frames PCAViz should consider when smoothing
                 // the trajectory motions via a windowed average.
                 windowAverageSize: 1,

+                // The type of atom-coordinate caching to use.
+Acceptable
+                // values are "none" (no caching), "continuous" (cache each
+                // frame's coordinates after they are first calculated), and
+                // "pre" (calculate and cache all frame coordinates before
+                // starting the animation).
+                caching: "none"
             });

             // Load in the PCAViz JSON file, created with the PCAViz